 - Click Apply and then OK.

-In case of Windows Firewall service, repeat this step for the Base Filtering Engine service too, as BFE is a Service that manages firewall and Internet Protocol security.
+In the case of Windows Firewall service, repeat this step for the Base Filtering Engine service, too, as BFE is a service that manages firewall and Internet Protocol security.

 Now you will be able to start the Services.

 How do you set any service/dependent services to run under the NT Authority Local Service account?